Positioned as Australia’s leading group in the global medical cannabis sector

 Bruce has more than ten years of senior executive experience in the high-tech sector as a founder, executive and board member.
 He has a proven track record of international success, working extensively with the World Bank and the Asia Development Bank.
 Bruce enjoys a high profile in the global medicinal cannabis sector and has a demonstrable track record of raising the capital required to build large scale cannabis business.

-Bruce is an experienced senior executive with a background in the life sciences industry focussed on finance, operations, business and investment management, and strategic planning.
+Bruce is a highly experienced senior executive and independent company director with a background in the life sciences industry focussed on finance, operations, business and investment management and strategic planning.

 Bruce previously served as the Chief Financial Officer, Director of Operations and Director of Strategic Projects with the Telethon Kids Institute in Western Australia.
-Prior to joining the Telethon Kids Institute, Bruce was based in London as an Assistant Director at Rothschild Asset Management in the Bioscience Unit, a life sciences private equity group investing in early stage biotechnology, healthcare and agribusiness companies.
-He co-founded Phylogica Limited, a publicly listed drug discovery company developed within the Telethon Kids Institute, and has held a number of other non-executive director positions in biotech and not-for-profit healthcare organisations.
+Prior to joining the Institute, Bruce was based in London as an Assistant Director at Rothschild Asset Management in the Bioscience Unit, a life sciences private equity group investing in early stage biotechnology, healthcare and agribusiness companies.
+He co-founded two Institute spin-outs including publicly listed drug discovery company, Phylogica Limited, and has held a number of other non-executive director positions in biotechnology and not-for-profit healthcare organisations.

 Susan has over 20 years’ experience in the corporate finance industry.
 She is founder and managing director of consulting firm Hunter Corporate Pty Ltd, which specialises in the provision of corporate governance and company secretarial advice to ASX listed companies, and has previously held senior management roles at Ernst & Young, PricewaterhouseCoopers and Bankwest, both in Perth and Sydney.